Amanda Jones (Miss USA)

-Jones was crowned Miss Illinois USA 1973 and later represented Illinois in the Miss USA 1973 pageant held in New York City.
-She won the Miss USA title and was crowned by outgoing titleholder Tanya Wilson.
+With no prior pageant experience, Jones was crowned Miss Illinois USA 1973, earning the right to represent Illinois in the Miss USA 1973 pageant held in New York City.
+She eventually won the Miss USA title and was crowned by outgoing titleholder Tanya Wilson.
 Her prize money included a $7,500 cash prize and a $7,500 appearance contract.
 She was the third of four delegates from Illinois to win the Miss USA title.
 She wore a custom designed white chiffon dress designed by Alyce Hamm of Alyce Designs.
 The year following her win she crowned fellow Illinois' titleholder Karen Morrison as the new Miss USA, only the second time that a state had won consecutive titles.

 In July, Jones competed in the Miss Universe 1973 pageant in Athens, Greece where she placed 1st runner-up to Margarita Moran of the Philippines.

 Jones was an aspiring local commercial model, and only applied for the Miss Illinois USA pageant at the behest of her modelling agent.
-Despite her attempts to get out of this pageant Jones not only competed but won.
-She again was reluctant to compete in the Miss USA pageant which she won.
+Despite her attempts to get out of this pageant, Jones not only competed but won.
+As Miss Illinois, she again was reluctant to compete in the Miss USA pageant, which she also won.
 Jones took on her responsibilities on her terms.
 Unlike previous titleholders, Jones was an outspoken supporter of Women's Lib and had marched in peace rallies.
 She declared she was pro-choice on abortion and against the Vietnam War.